Grade Level Equivalent:

 Guided Reading Level:

+All kinds of people have served as the President of the United States.
 That's a big job, and getting bigger.
 But why not?
 Presidents have come in just about every variety.
 They've been generals like George Washington and actors like Ronald Reagan; big like William Howard Taft and small like James Madison; handsome like Franklin Pierce and homely like Abraham Lincoln.
 They've been born in log cabins like Andrew Jackson and mansions like William Harrison.

 From the embarrassment of skinny-dipping John Quincy Adams, to the escapades of Theodore Roosevelt's children, to the heroic recovery of John Kennedy's crew, Judith St. George shares the backroom facts, the spit-fire comments, and the comical anecdotes that have been part and parcel of America's White House.